wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==

+= 2.0.57.1 ( 17 August 2022 ) =
+* Added: Add Carousal ads #272
+* Added: Hold & Scroll - View onScroll Ad #586
+* Added: Docs links after all vendors and formats Ad #586
+* Updated: Improve the Reports UI & UX #578
+* Updated: Changed "Add New" UI to Vendors and format #573
+* Fixed: In classic interface If we add an AD by using short-code then getting a warning notice #596

 = 2.0.57 ( 20 July 2022 ) =
 * Added: Parallax option for Image Banner Ad #272